Paweł Halaba

-Paweł Halaba (born 14 December 1995) is a Polish volleyball player.
-At the professional club level, he plays for Ślepsk Malow Suwałki.
+Paweł Halaba (born 14 December 1995) is a Polish professional volleyball player who plays as an outside hitter for Indykpol AZS Olsztyn.

 Personal life

 In 2012, he graduated from the Marshal Stanisław Małachowski High School in Płock.
 He began studying at AGH University of Science and Technology in Kraków but suspended the studies after one year to continue his volleyball career.

 Career

-Clubs

-He debuted in first league in 2014 as a player of AZS AGH Kraków.
-Then he moved to AZS Politechnika Warszawska on loan from Asseco Resovia Rzeszów and debuted in PlusLiga.
-During the first round of season he got an ankle injury, but he came back to volleyball after a short break.
-In 2017 he moved to Jihostroj České Budějovice.
+Halaba moved to AZS Politechnika Warszawska in 2015, and made his debut in the Polish PlusLiga.